gubschk/vcea-aqnet-rpi-node-classroom/README.md

 > In practice, the Pi can source 1.5A through it's 5V GPIO pins.
 You are
 > therefore advised to power the OPC-N2 through the Pi.

+#### Enabling wifi on the WSU Wireless Network

+1. Copy and paste the wpa_supplicant.conf file from the current directory to /etc/wpa_supplicant/ using the command "sudo cp" followed by the appropriate directory.
+Alternatively, use the command "sudo pcmanfm" and manually copy and paste the file to the /etc/wpa_supplicant/ directory.For security reasons please email Kristian Gubsch (gubschk@gmail.com) for the supplicant file or navigate to the /etc/wpa_supplicant directory on another Pi to obtain the wifi credentials.

+2. Run the command "sudo reboot"

 ### Initial Setup

 1. Purchase a 128-GB Sandisk Ultra microSDXC UHS-1 memory card (with adapter).